bitdev-community/common-render-context/README.md

 ```
 [![Component Button](https://img.shields.io/badge/Button-v0.0.1-brightgreen)](https://bit.cloud/learnbit-react/common-render-context/demo/button)

-Now you can use the `myRender` for all your unit tests.
+Now you can use the `testRenderer` for all your unit tests.